andreasohlund/AzureServiceBusDLQ/CONTRIBUTING.md

 ## Packing

-Use `dotnet pack` to create the nuget package with the tool in the `/nupkg` xfolder.
+Each build will `dotnet pack` the tool into the `/nupkg` folder.

 ## Running tests

-Make sure that the environment variable `AzureServiceBusDLQ_ConnectionString` is set to a valid Azure ServiceBus namespace connectionstring.
+Make sure that the environment variable `AzureServiceBusDLQ_ConnectionString` is set to a valid Azure ServiceBus namespace connection string.